Maple0905/ImageClassify/README.md

 ## Pre-requisites

-- Android Things compatible board and an attached camera
+- Smartphone compatible board and an attached camera
-- Android Studio 2.2+
 - The following **optional** components:
     - one button and one resistor for triggering the camera
     - one LED and one resistor for the "ready" indicator